 Building high-security prisons is incredibly expensive, and of course operating them is also costly.

-However, she does not believe that staffing levels should be reduced, but she points to food.
+More people receiving foot shackles, prison places abroad and shorter detention periods are three other possible measures.
+However, she does not believe staffing levels should be reduced, but points to the food.

-It can certainly be provocative for older people who receive elderly care and home services that they don't think work, but you know there are other people who have better food.
+It can certainly be provocative for older people who have elderly care and home services that they don't think work, but you know that there are other people who get better food.

-The Commission will also review how the Swedish Public Employment Service can be made more efficient and whether the number of communicators in the authorities can be reduced.
+The Commission will also review how the Swedish Public Employment Service can be made more efficient and whether the number of communications staff in agencies can be reduced.

-I love communicators, but you always have to question whether they are a reasonable size in relation to the authority.
+I love communicators, but you always have to question whether it is a reasonable size in relation to the authority.

 Pointing to the unemployment insurance fund

-Svantesson also points to the contributions, especially the unemployment insurance fund.
-She wants to review a stricter time limit for unemployment insurance and activity support, an increased phase-out from day 201 and an abolition of the right to deduct.
+Svantesson also points out the contributions, especially the unemployment insurance fund.
+She wants to review a stricter time limit for unemployment insurance and activity support, an increased phase-out after day 201 and an abolition of the right to deduct.
 The compensation for so-called new start jobs should also be reviewed.
 In total, this could be six billion in savings, according to the party.

 When asked how they will get the Sweden Democrats on board with cuts to unemployment benefits, Svantesson replies that this is the Moderates' approach.